Verena Distler

 Understanding human experiences in the presence of technology

 I am an assistant professor at Aalto University (Finland), where I head the Research Group Humans, Security and Privacy.
 I conduct research at the intersection of psychology, human-computer interaction, and security/privacy.
-My work investigates people’s security and privacy experiences, manipulative experiences with technology, and improving methods for studying these questions.
-I use both qualitative and quantitative methods to understand the complex relationships between people and technology.

-Before, I worked as a Postdoctoral Researcher in Munich.
+Before joining Aalto, I worked as a Postdoctoral Researcher in Munich.
 I earned my Ph.D. in psychology from the University of Luxembourg, during which I also completed a research stay at CMU’s Cylab.
 I also hold a master’s degree in social sciences from the École Normale Supérieure de Lyon in France.

-The best way to reach me is email: verena.distler AT aalto.fi.
+The best way to reach me is email: verena.distler AT aalto.fi

-Last updated: October 2024
+Last updated: September 2025